rethinkdb/rethinkdb/docs/index.rst

 http://code.sixapart.com/svn/memcached/trunk/server/doc/protocol.txt.
 All
 specified commands should work as expected, and clients that work with Memcached implementations should continue working with RethinkDB.
-The following is a list of known discreptanices with the Memcached
+The following is a list of known discrepancies with the Memcached
 protocol:

 - Currently, only the text protocol is supported.